This Issue's TLDR...

 I'm a former Amazon marketplace leader and current 8-figure seller.
 I write about advanced strategies and tactics for Amazon brands, that you won't read about anywhere else.
 Not for beginners.

 This Issue's TLDR...
-Position bias in SERP, and on detail pages?
-A better borrowing option A deep dive into MCPs 👉 Did someone forward you this newsletter?
+A bunch of free stuff What LinkedIn *should* be Amazon history, immortalized at Harvard 👉 Did someone forward you this newsletter?
 First of all, give them a crisp high five when you see them.
 Second, head over here to subscribe and read past issues.
-And, be sure to read last week's issue about how you can get rid of counterfeiters on Amazon.
+And, be sure to read last week's issue about how to elevate your packaging.
 Or, read my most popular issue ever: 15 Cool Hacks For Your Amazon Business.
-PROGRAMMING NOTE: Best@Amazon will be off next week...
+HIRE MY AGENCY ($$$) SPONSOR BEST@AMAZON ($$) GET AMAZON ADVICE ($)...